scivision/linkchecker-markdown/README.md

 Blazing-fast Python asyncio / [aiohttp](https://docs.aiohttp.org/)
 based simple check of links in Markdown .md files only.
-This tool is very helpful for large Markdown-based Jekyll and Hugo sites.
+This tool is very helpful for large Markdown-based Jekyll and Hugo sites as well as Markdown-based [MkDocs](https://www.mkdocs.org/) documentation projects.
 It is very fast and simple--it's what we use to check https://www.scivision.dev

 ## Install